 Renewals of Goddard Library items may be requested by e-mail or by phone (firstname.lastname@example.org / 978.646.4074).
 You will need to provide the circulation staff with a list of all items to be renewed, along with their call numbers.
 You can also renew your books online (instructions given below).
 Please note the following renewal periods:

-- Circulating books: up to three renewals of 28 days each if book has not been recalled
+- Circulating books: up to five renewals of 28 days each if book has not been recalled or placed on hold

 - Reserve items: unlimited renewals unless book has been requested by another person